 The Tribal Planner facilitates Council’s development of Tribal goals and objectives, and supports departments in successfully executing work plans and objectives.
-In addition to administering the department, the Tribal Planner, under the Council and General Manager’s direction, acts as a liaison with other governmental planning entities, providing coordination and addressing regulatory requirements.
+In addition to administering the department, the Tribal Planner, under the Council and CEO’s direction, acts as a liaison with other governmental planning entities, providing coordination and addressing regulatory requirements.

 Programs and Departments

 The Transportation Program contributes to the creation of the Siletz Reservation Transportation Plan and the Siletz Reservation Transportation Improvement Program (TIP); two documents that guide Tribal transportation planning.
 The program also includes maintaining the Indian Reservation Road Inventory (IRR), a list of roads on or accessing Tribal trust lands eligible for federal funding for improvements of new construction.
 As in the past, Planning manages the Tribe’s responsibilities when it enters into a 638 contract (self-governance) with the Bureau of Indian Affairs (BIA) Branch of Roads for specific improvement and/or construction projects.

 541-444-8361 or 800-922-1399 ext.
 1361